Building an AI Translation Demo with Claude

 5. Translate from ${sourceLang} to ${targetLang} while preserving technical meaning

-6. Ensure fluent, natural expression in ${targetLang} while maintaining technical accuracy
+6. Ensure fluent, natural expression in ${targetLang} while maintaining technical accuracy3.
+Parameter Control

-Although formal development has not yet begun during the requirements phase, I pre-tested the future control logic at the demo level, mainly covering two dimensions:
+Although formal development had not yet started during the requirements phase, I rehearsed the future control logic at the demo level, mainly covering two dimensions:

-Based on the debugging results, I implemented certain controls over the number of segments and character length in a single request:
+Based on the debugging results, I applied certain controls to the number of segments and character length in the same request:

-• Temperature = 0 - Deterministic output, results are more stable
+- Temperature = 0 - Deterministic output, more stable results

-• Maximum request text characters (3,000) - Balancing output speed and content length
+- Maximum text characters per request (3,000) - Balance output speed and content length

-For models with thinking capabilities, such as Gemini 3.0 Flash, adjusting the thinkingLevel can also improve translation speed in defined tasks like translation.
+For models with thinking capabilities, such as Gemini 3.0 Flash, adjusting thinkingLevel can also improve translation speed in a clear-cut task like translation.